a2ys/chess-ai/README.md

   > The program extensively uses hashing and rapid storage and access of information from the machine's primary memory, so it is recommended to have a  **DDR4** memory to have a hassle-free experience.
 - Permanent storage: Any storage type (SSD recommended)

-## Contributing
+## Willing to contribute?

-If you are willing to add functionality to the program, you should [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and make your desired changes.
-Then you should [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to allow to merge your changes in the main branch.
+If you are willing to add functionality to the program, you should [fork the repository](https://github.com/a2ys/chess-ai/fork) and make your desired changes.
+Then you should [create a pull request](https://github.com/a2ys/chess-ai/compare) to allow to merge your changes in the main branch.

-Alternatively, if you find a bug/issue in the program, you can [create an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues), and wait for it to be fixed.
+Alternatively, if you find a bug/issue in the program, you can [create an issue](https://github.com/a2ys/chess-ai/issues/new/choose), and wait for it to be fixed.

 Your contributions are wholeheartedly welcome.